Sourav1923/Jis-Gepo-Website/README.md

 - Open your browser and go to **http://localhost/phpmyadmin/**.
 - Click on **Databases** and create a new database named test.
 - Import the database:
-  - Click on the database name test.sql.
+  - Click on the database named test .
   - Go to **Import** and upload the provided `test.sql` file from the project folder.
   - Click **Go** to import.